tdauth/wowr/README.md

 They are available in [systems](./systems).
 Each system provides a prototype map which shows you how to use the system.

+## Custom FDF Files

+All custom FDF files are listed in the file [wowrTOC.toc](./wowr.w3x/war3mapImported/wowrTOC.toc).
+It has to be loaded with `BlzLoadTOCFile` before using any `GetLocalizedString` calls.

 ## Internationalization

 There can be translations of the map into different languages: